SAP-samples/teched2023-DT260/README.md

 ## Overview

-This session introduces attendees to plan and validate their journey to SAP S/4HANA> In this session, the attendees will get a hands-on experience of using maintenance planner for planning the target SAP S/4HANA release.
+This session introduces attendees to plan and validate their journey to SAP S/4HANA.
+In this session, the attendees will get a hands-on experience of using maintenance planner for planning the target SAP S/4HANA release.
 Thereafter, this session introduces the data transition validation tool for validating the business data post conversion.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are access to the following applications or systems:

+<li> Access to maintenance planner using an S-user
+<li> SAP S/4HANA system

 ## Exercises